Ultimaker/Meta/JavaScriptCodeConventions.md

 - Use single quotes instead of double quotes.

     > **Why?** In web contexts, when writing JS and HTML in the same file, it’s typical to use double quotes for HTML and single quotes for JS.
+This helps to avoid problems when inserting js into html, or html into js.

     ```js
     // Bad